 The following definitions are provided to facilitate the discussion in this report.
-However, "thermal bridge", "thermal break" and "thermal bridging mitigation" are not defined terms in the NCC.
+They are not defined terms in the NCC.

 Thermal bridge: is a pathway of low thermal resistance in comparison to the rest of the representative construction.

 Thermal break: is a material of relatively low thermal conductivity that is strategically located in the pathway(s) of least thermal resistance to lessen the detrimental effects of a bridge.